 Johnstown police: Bus driver pushed autistic child

 Mar.
-27—JOHNSTOWN, Pa. — A Johnstown bus driver is accused of shoving a child with severe autism on a special needs bus.
+28—JOHNSTOWN, Pa. — A Johnstown bus driver is accused of shoving a child with severe autism on a special needs bus.

 Johnstown police filed simple assault charges Friday against 73-year-old Christopher Ilg, of Johnstown, saying he pushed the 6-year-old while a Greater Johnstown guidance counselor was trying to escort him to his seat.